-Scientifically Based Reading Instruction: As a condition of initial licensure, Virginia requires all early childhood teacher candidates to pass the Praxis Reading for Virginia Educators Assessment, which addresses the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+Scientifically Based Reading Instruction: Beginning September 1, 2022, all early childhood teacher candidates will be required pass the Praxis Teaching Reading (5205) test, which addresses the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 Virginia's preparation standards for the early childhood teacher preparation also address the science of reading instruction.

 Provisional and Emergency Licensure: Because provisional and emergency licensure requirements are scored in Provisional and Emergency Licensure, only the test requirements for the state's initial license are considered as part of this goal.

 Praxis Tests www.ets.org/praxis June 27, 2013, Board Meeting Summary http://www.doe.virginia.gov/boe/meetings/2013/06_jun/summary.pdf Virginia Administrative Code 8 VAC 20-23-150, 8 VAC 20-542-110 Assessment Requirements for Virginia Licensure http://www.doe.virginia.gov/teaching/licensure/prof_teacher_assessment.pdf

 Due to Virginia's strong policies in early childhood preparation, no recommendations are provided.